PKUHPC/CraneSched/docs/deployment/Backend/eBPF.md

 # eBPF for GRES on cgroup v2

-Purpose: When using cgroup v2 with GRES (Generic RESources), CraneSched relies on an eBPF program to enforce device-level GRES limits.
-Therefore, eBPF must be configured and loaded on systems where GRES is managed under cgroup v2.
+When using cgroup v2 with GRES (Generic RESources, e.g., GPUs), CraneSched relies on eBPF to enforce device-level GRES limits.

-CraneSched supports cgroup v2; if you need GRES enforcement, eBPF must be configured.
-The eBPF program is compiled with clang; please ensure the system has clang 17 or newer (clang 19 instructions below).
+This guide walks you through setting up eBPF on your compute nodes.

-## 1. Clang 19 Installation Guide
+## 1. Install Clang 19+

+!!! tip
+    If your system already installed clang >= 19 or your distribution provides clang 19 packages, you can skip this section.

+    Refer to LLVM's [official documentation](https://llvm.org/docs/GettingStarted.html) for more details.

 Install prerequisites:
 ```bash